Turkish lira at new low, central bank seen sticking to playbook

-ISTANBUL (Reuters) - The Turkish lira drifted further into record low territory on Monday and touched 7.58 against the dollar, as expectations grew that the central bank would hold rates steady this week but continue to tighten credit via the backdoor.
+ISTANBUL (Reuters) - The Turkish lira plumbed more record lows on Monday, touching 7.6 against the dollar, as expectations grew that the central bank would keep its key interest rate steady this week but continue to tighten credit via other measures.

-Analysts at Goldman Sachs and elsewhere said the bank would likely raise the highest of its three main rates, the late liquidity window (LLW), from 11.25% at its policy meeting on Thursday.
+Analysts including those at Goldman Sachs said the bank would likely use its policy meeting on Thursday to nudge up its late liquidity window (LLW), which at 11.25% is the highest of a handful of interest rates that it controls.

-That could help protect the lira - which is down nearly 22% this year - from a more dramatic fall but probably only delay a formal hike to the 8.25% key policy rate TRINT=ECI, they said.
+That could help protect the lira - which has tumbled 22% this year and lost half its value since the end of 2017 - from a more dramatic fall.

+But analysts said such a move would probably only delay a formal hike to the key policy rate TRINT=ECI that has remained at 8.25% since May.

 (For a graphic of inflation and rates, click here: tmsnrt.rs/2FFpAsD)